Visual Impairments

 Blindness and Vision Impairment Resources from the Massachusetts Department of Developmental Services (DDS)

 There are lots of useful resources here.
-These resources are dedicated to raising awareness of resources for individuals with vision impairment, legal blindness or deaf/blindness and intellectual disability.
-Includes Daily Living with Vision Loss, Leisure, Communication, and Recreation Resources , Product Catalogs of Aids and Appliances for Vision Loss , Local and National Product National Organizations Dedicated to Vision Loss, Eye Safety, Vision Care and Finding an Eye Care Provider.
+These resources are dedicated to raising awareness of resources for people with vision impairment, legal blindness or deaf/blindness and IDD (intellectual disability).
+Includes:

 Massachusetts Association of Parents of Visually Impaired (MAPVI)